Dry Eye – Written by Deborah Emmanuel Seah Qing En, BSc (Hons), MSc.

 Tears are produced by tear glands (lacrimal glands) located around the eyelids.
-Aqueous-deficient dry eye occurs when the glands that produce tears are not functioning well, resulting in reduced tear production, which causes dry eye.
+Aqueous-deficient dry eye occurs when the glands that produce tears are not functioning well, resulting in reduced tear production, which causes it.
 This malfunction of the tear glands could be caused by ageing, consumption of certain medications, or environmental factors such as prolonged exposure to digital device screens such as mobile phones, tablets or computers, and exposure to second-hand smoke.

 Evaporative dry eye is associated with an insufficient secretion of the oil layer on the tear film due to a dysfunction of the meibomian glands.
 These glands are located along the upper and lower eyelids and are responsible for producing and releasing the oil layer on the tear film.
-The oil layer of the tear film is important to ensure that the water layer does not evaporate too quickly, which may cause the front surface of the eye to become dry in a short amount of time, thereby causing dry eye.
+The oil layer of the tear film is important to ensure that the water layer does not evaporate too quickly, which may cause the front surface of the eye to become dry in a short amount of time, thereby causing it.

 In some cases, there is also a possibility that dry eye may be caused by both reduced tear production and increased tear evaporation.
 This type of dry eye is known as mixed dry eye.